Damiano-F/logistic-mngmt-tool/docs/source/steps/stage-three/block-layout-formation.rst

 ..
 TO DEFINE!!

-Other custom boundaries about clusters positions

 Outputs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+:Clusters insertion order:  An ordered list of clusters or workshops which
-:Clusters insertion order:  Clusters insertion order in the layout
+                            represents the sequence of insertion of each cluster in the layout.